gitlabhq/gitlabhq/doc/user/project/file_lock.md

 >**Note:**
 This feature needs to have a license with the "File Lock" option enabled.
-If you are using Enterprise Edition but you don't see the "Lock" button, ask your GitLab administrator.
+If you are using Enterprise Edition Premium but you don't see the "Lock" button, ask your GitLab administrator.
 Check GitLab's [pricing page] for more information.

+## Overview

 GitLab gives you the ability to lock any file or directory in the repository tree reserving you the right to make changes to that file or directory. **Locking only works for the default branch you have set in the project's settings** (usually `master`).

+## Use-cases

 The file locking feature is useful in situations when: